181228/CFGdegree-project/Page_TeamProjectInfo/README.md

 - Rare Book Search: The platform offers a search feature to help users find rare and out-of-print books that may not be easily available elsewhere.

 **Design Justification:**
-Our aim was to ensure that users could navigate from page to page effortlessly, and that the arrangement of elements would not impede the overall readability of the page.
-We applied fundamental principles of digital graphics when selecting media:
+Our aim is to ensure that users can navigate from page to page effortlessly, and that the arrangement of elements does not impede the overall readability of the page.
+We are applying fundamental principles of digital graphics when selecting media:

 - Keeping things simple ('Less is more')
 - Using a cohesive color palette and design elements